 The project

-North East Wind involves the proposed development of a large-scale wind farm located predominately on agricultural land in the Dorset municipality in North East Tasmania and a transmission line connection to State and National electricity network.
+North East Wind involves the proposed development of a large-scale wind project located predominately on agricultural land in the Dorset municipality in North East Tasmania and a transmission line connection to State and National electricity network.
 The project will be developed across two clusters, Waterhouse in the west and Rushy Lagoon in the east.

-Wind farm
+Wind project

-The wind farm will be developed across two clusters, Waterhouse in the west and Rushy Lagoon in the east and will consist of up to 210 wind turbines and a generation capacity of up to 1,260 megawatts, onsite electrical infrastructure, temporary construction facilities, workers accommodation and may include a wharf facility.
+The project will be developed across two clusters, Waterhouse in the west and Rushy Lagoon in the east and will consist of up to 210 wind turbines and a generation capacity of up to 1,260 megawatts, onsite electrical infrastructure, temporary construction facilities, workers accommodation and may include a wharf facility.

 Project timeline